noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

         - `skip to main content` links
         - ...TODO
       - some application states require specific `tab order` restraints
-        - when a modal/popup/etc is open taborder should be constrained to elements within the component and not be permitted on lower dimensions
+        - when a modal/popup/etc is open tab order should be constrained to elements within the component and not be permitted on lower dimensions

     - color contrast & intensity